Sau Jhooth Ek Sach: Music

 The music for the film was composed by Faizal Qureshi.

 Production

 The film marks actor Mammootty's return to Hindi cinema.Mammootty said about his role that "Mine is a very difficult and challenging role; so very unlike a typical Hindi movie cop.
 In fact, it is completely non-action, and probably my best in the national language."
-Music Department was handled by Faizal Qureshi, Story written by Pankaj Kapoor and the dialogues by the Director Bappaditya Roy himself.

 Reception

 Critical response

 Taran Adarsh of Bollywood Hungama rated one out of five stars and wrote that "On the whole, SAU JHOOTH EK SACH - THE UNINVITED has something for the festival circuit, but nothing for the masses".
 A critic from Sify wrote that "Sau Jhooth Ek Sach' is a film about all of us".
 Film critic Subhash K. Jha wrote that "Debutant director Bappaditya Roy's morality tale is an arresting ensemble piece" and gave the film two stars out of five.

 Box office

 According to Box Office India, the film collected ₹25,000 on its first day, ₹75,000 on its first weekend, and ₹1 lakh in one week.
 Final worldwide gross was ₹1.8 lakh.
 It was made on a budget of ₹50 lakh.
 Box Office India called it a "disaster".